amanihaled/amanihaled/README.md

 ## Hi everyone!

-- My name is Batrisyia Amani, but you can call me ✨Amani✨.
+- My name is Batrisyia Amani, but you can call me Amani.
-- I am currently pursuing my degree at Universiti Teknologi Malaysia (UTM) in Computer Science (Bioinformatics) 🌱.
+- I am currently pursuing my degree at Universiti Teknologi Malaysia (UTM) in Computer Science (Bioinformatics).
-- I am currently a first year student!
+- I am currently a first year student.
+- Able to code in JAVA and C++ language.
+- Familiar with Microsoft Excel.
-- I am looking forward to gain new skills and knowledge to contribute in this field ^o^.
+- I am looking forward to gain new skills and knowledge to contribute in this field.

 <!--
 **amanihaled/amanihaled** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.